MeltX0R/MeltX0R.github.io/_posts/2020-02-12-goblin-panda-apt.markdown

 ## Analysis

 While reviewing suspected dropper files, I came across an interesting document titled *"Bao Cao Su Kien Dong Tam.doc"*, which translates to *"Report the Dong Tam event"* in Vietnamese.
 This document was created on 01-10-2020 at 08:31:00, and purported to contain information about a recent controversy regarding land disputes between the Vietnamese government and the locals of Dong Tam (a rural commune located in Hanoi, Vietnam).
-While this is not the first time tensions were high between Dong Tam locals and the Vietnamese government, the timing of the most recent events and the document creation date is quite suspect, with the most recent dispute occurring on 01-09-2020 - the day prior to the .doc creation.
+While this is not the first time tensions were high between Dong Tam locals and the Vietnamese government, the timing of the most recent events and the document creation date is quite suspect, with the most recent dispute occurring on 01-09-2020 - the day prior to the document creation.

 &nbsp;